polio-nanopore/piranha/README.md

 >```Where a version of Guppy has been used without an exactly corresponding medaka model, the medaka model with the highest version equal to or less than the guppy version should be selected.```

+## Experimental haplotype calling pipeline

+There is now an experimental haplotype calling pipeline that uses freebayes for initial variant calling and flopp for read phasing with the called variants.
+It has a number internal QC steps for merging identical haplotypes.
+This pipeline requires further validation, but can theoretically produce multiple consensus sequences for each poliovirus population present within a sample.
+The pipeline has mostly be tested on VDPVs of two mixtures, but will be further assessed.

+To try out the novel haplotype calling pipeline use the `--run-haplotyping` flag.

 ## Optional phylogenetics module **\*NEW FEATURE\***

 Piranha allows the user to optionally run a phylogenetics module in addition to variant calling and consensus builing.
 If you have previously installed piranha, are 3 additional dependencies needed if you wish to run this module: